Jiroun/WHMCS-Hooks/README.md

  * Prevent Users Use phone number that  already resigeted with another user in WHMCS system
- * Hide paymentGateways And credit Card InputFields When Total at Cart Checkout is Zero
+ * Hide paymentGateways When Total at Cart Checkout is Zero